Do you have bloating, wind or pain?

 Irritable bowel syndrome (IBS)

-IBS affects up to 1 in 5 people, frequently women.
+These symptoms affect up to 1 in 5 people, frequently women.
 Medical experts think IBS is related to increased gut sensitivity or altered digestive function.
 It can develop after a stomach bug, antibiotics or a time of extreme stress.
 Certain foods or the menstrual cycle might make symptoms worse.
 IBS can make daily life difficult and lead to more stress, increasing your digestive discomfort.

 Registered with Complementary and Natural Healthcare Council (CNHC)